cw-brown/350-Pyrite/Final/README.md

 # Final Project - Autonomous Robot Navigation

 ## Overview
-This project enables a two-wheeled robot to autonomously detect an Aruco marker beacon, approach it within 1.5 feet, and execute a directional turn based on a detected arrow color.
+This project enables a two-wheeled robot to autonomously detect an Aruco marker beacon, approach it within 1.5 feet, and execute a directional turn based on a detected arrow color, ultimately completing a set course/maze.
 The robot uses a Raspberry Pi for computer vision and an Arduino for motor and encoder management.

 Performance was evaluated based on the robot’s **accuracy**, **speed**, and **reliability** across multiple runs.